mattermost/docs/source/preferences/manage-your-display-options.rst

 Share last active time
 ----------------------

-By default, Mattermost shows when you were last online in your profile and in direct message channel headers, unless your system admin has `disabled this option </configure/site-configuration-settings.html#users-enablelastactivetime>`__.
+By default, Mattermost shows when you were last online in your profile and in direct message channel headers, unless your system admin has :ref:`disabled this option <configure/site-configuration-settings:users enablelastactivetime>`.

 .. tab:: Web/Desktop